The bearded man spoke with the heavy brogue of the Old Country. The younger man was an outlaw. They just may have met up southeast of Dexter, Iowa.

 The Ohrt family settled in Madison County’s Penn Township, southeast of Dexter.
 Dethlef loved horses and began raising “spotted ponies.”

-And, we are told, that Dethlef Ohrt sold one of his precious horses to the outlaw, Jesse James.
+And, according to a family story, that Dethlef Ohrt sold one of his precious horses to the outlaw, Jesse James.

 During the Civil War, sixteen-year-old Jesse joined his brother Frank in the notorious Quantrill raiders in Missouri.
 He robbed his first bank when he was nineteen.
 By the time Ohrts arrived in America, Jesse James had already robbed seven banks.